Young Artists Program

 For more information about our Young Performers program, read on.

 For more about our Young Composers program, click here.

 Side-by-side performances with professionals

-Admittance into the program also grants access to Salastina's professional rehearsals.
-In this way, the students familiarize themselves with not only the repertoire, but also with the inner workings of the professional rehearsal process.
-Attendance at all Salastina main series performances is required.
+Admittance into the program also grants access to Salastina's rehearsals and performances.
+In this way, the students familiarize themselves with not only the repertoire, but also with the inner workings and results of the professional rehearsal process.

 Working with living composers

 Each young performer is paired with a young composer, who writes a chamber piece to be performed by the young artists and Salastina musicians on our annual Sounds Local concert.